 Children love the playground and beach at Jefferson Ridge Campground.
 Many adults, on the other hand, prefer to be hunting on the 600 acres that surround the RV park.
 Others like to go outside the grounds and ride their motorcycles.

-“…Our RV site was on the water, all [our kids] had to do was go behind the RV to swim…The kids had fun at the swim beach since there was a slide in the water…Due to seasonal flooding, the sites are raised above the lake level, but we understand they still flood.” – Bob & Joyce, Where in the USA RV Blog
+“…Our RV site was on the water, all had to do was go behind the RV to swim…The kids had fun at the swim beach since there was a slide in the water…Due to seasonal flooding, the sites are raised above the lake level, but we understand they still flood.” – Bob & Joyce, Where in the USA RV Blog

 The setting on Millwood Lake is the best feature of Cottonshed Landing COE campground in Ashdown.
 Many campsites are located right by the lake, and most of the ones in the back still have a lake view.
 This RV park is in a remote wooded area and gives you access to both the reservoir and the Saline River.